Prescription for Wellness: A free member resource for getting and staying healthy

 Prescription for Wellness offers customized help with lifestyle and condition management, as well as shared decision support services.
 These services are personalized to help you meet your goals.
 And the best part—it’s free for all UPMC Health Plan members!

 You will work with our Prescription for Wellness team.
-Our health coaches can help if your goals include healthy lifestyle changes.
+Our care managers can help if your goals include healthy lifestyle changes.
 Our care managers can teach you how to manage your condition.
 They can also help you understand your overall health care needs.
 You choose how you work with us!

 Members of the team hold professional degrees and licenses, and they work as: